nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

 .. nrf_cloud_connection_end

-5. Punch out the nano-SIM from the SIM card and plug it into the SIM card holder on the nRF9160 DK.
-#.
-Connect the nRF9160 DK to the computer with a USB cable and turn it on, or reset the device if it is already turned on.
+5. Connect the nRF9160 DK to the computer with a USB cable and turn it on, or reset the device if it is already turned on.
 #.
 Wait up to three minutes for the device to find the cellular network and connect to the nRF Cloud server.

    At this stage, the device is provisioned on nRF Cloud, but not yet associated with your nRF Cloud account.